gleich/mattglei.ch/scripts/fonts/README.md

 # fonts script

-looks in [/static/fonts](../../static/fonts/) and automatically generates the follow CSS and Svelte code based on the files in that directory:
+looks in [/static/fonts](../../static/fonts/) and automatically generates the following CSS and Svelte code based on the files in that directory:

 ```css
 /* generated from /scripts/fonts. do not manually edit. */